Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 ![](https://media.giphy.com/media/3o7bu3WY4aN5eMezkc/giphy.gif)

 _Don’t make me think_ is a must have on every designer’ bookshelf and for good reasons.
 The most intuitive products are the ones that feel familiar.
 Everyday, thousands of designers draw inspiration from each other’s work, reusing common patterns and features.
-However, sometimes a Dark Pattern gets so used that it becomes common practice.
+However, sometimes a dark pattern gets so used that it becomes common practice.

 We’ve all seen our share of confusing opt-ins...